dratul/eb04_Probably_FFT_as_sample_interpolator/README.md

 <b>Discipline | <b>Electronics and Communication Engineering
 :--|:--|
 <b> Lab | <b> Digital Signal Processing
 <b> Experiment|     <b> 1.
-Generation of Basic Signals
+To verify FFT as sample interpolator.

 <h5> About the Lab (Objective) : </h5>

-“Digital Signal Processing” is core subject of Electronics and Communication Engineering.
+“Digital Signal Processing” is a core subject of Electronics and Communication Engineering.
 It introduces the concept of analog and digital signal processing.
-It is part of curriculum in 2nd year B. Tech.
+It is part of curriculum in 3rd year B. Tech.
 Electronics and communication engineering of Dr. APJ Abdul Kalam Technical University Lucknow in both theory and practical.
-The practical lab consists of introduction to signals starting from plotting of signals, time and frequency of signals and systems using Fourier, Laplace and Z transform.
+The practical lab consists of introduction to signal processing starting from plotting of signals, time and frequency of signals and systems using Fourier, Laplace and Z transform to Design of digital Filters.

 <h5> About the Experiment : </h5>

-The experiment demonstrates the basic signals and their waveforms.
+The experiment demonstrates the Fast Fourier Transform and its working as sample interpolator.

 <h5> Target Audience : </h5>